1987 Forsyth County protests: Changes in Forsyth County

 Following the marches, local leaders in Forsyth County publicly deplored the actions of the Klansmen and offered apologies to the marchers.
 Additionally, on February 9, they announced the creation of a biracial human relations committee to help address racial issues in the county.
-The committee included six white county leaders and six African-Americans, with three of the latter being appointed by the six white members and another 2 being appointed by Williams and his colleagues.
+The committee included six white county leaders and six African-Americans, with three of the latter being appointed by the six white members and another two being appointed by Williams and his colleagues.
 Forsyth County's population continued to grow over the next several decades, with the 1990 United States census reporting a total population of 49,000.
 By 2019, this number had increased to approximately 245,000.
 As the population grew, so too did the number of non-white residents in the county.
-In 1990, the county had 14 black residents, but by 2019, African Americans constitute 2.6 percent of the population, growing to about 4 percent by 2022.
+In 1990, the county had 14 black residents, but by 2019, African Americans constitute 2.6 percent of the population, growing to about four percent by 2022.
 Additionally, by that year, a quarter of the population was made up of either Asian Americans or Hispanic Americans.
 Throughout this time, the county has played host to several other civil rights protests, including a march in August 1992 in recognition the fifth anniversary of the 1987 marches.
 This march, which included about 40 people led by Williams, involved about 200 police officers and was counter-demonstrated by about 350 white supremacists, including members of the Nationalist Movement.
 In June 2020, amidst the George Floyd protests in Georgia, about 1,000 people protested for civil rights and racial justice.
-The protests were peaceful, and while there were rumors that counterdemonstrators from the Nationalist Movement would disrupt the event, this did not come to fruition.
+The protests were peaceful, and while there were rumors that counterdemonstrators from the Nationalist Movement would disrupt the event, this did not occur.